waagsociety/air_quality_sensor_kit/MUV Kit/README.md

 This repository is about the Sensors Kit developed for the project [MUV](https://www.muv2020.eu/) and contains the following parts:
 - this page: you will find on this page the instructions on how it works.
-- [Sensors](https://github.com/waagsociety/air_quality_sensor_kit/tree/master/MUV%20Kit/Sensors) folder: contains the list of sensors that can be connected to the Kit.
+- [Sensors](https://github.com/waagsociety/air_quality_sensor_kit/tree/master/MUV%20Kit/Sensors) folder: it contains the list of sensors that can be connected to the Kit.
-- [Hardware](https://github.com/waagsociety/air_quality_sensor_kit/tree/master/MUV%20Kit/Hardware) folder: contains, digital files, original design files, layout view, instruction on how to produce the pcbs in a fablab and BOM.
+- [Hardware](https://github.com/waagsociety/air_quality_sensor_kit/tree/master/MUV%20Kit/Hardware) folder: it contains digital files, original design files, layout view, instruction on how to produce the pcbs in a fablab, gerber files and BOM.
-- [Firmware](https://github.com/waagsociety/air_quality_sensor_kit/tree/master/MUV%20Kit/Firmware) folder: contains the sketches used in the Kit.
+- [Firmware](https://github.com/waagsociety/air_quality_sensor_kit/tree/master/MUV%20Kit/Firmware) folder: it contains the sketches used in the Kit.
-- [Case](https://github.com/waagsociety/air_quality_sensor_kit/tree/master/MUV%20Kit/Case) folder: contains the instructions for the case.
+- [Case](https://github.com/waagsociety/air_quality_sensor_kit/tree/master/MUV%20Kit/Case) folder: it contains the instructions for the case.

 ## Intro
 The MUV Sensors kit is a device developed to measure the following environmental quantities: